Romey-Artcenter/sp24_ixd/final/Readme.md

-# FINAL PROJECT: How to easily find my Uber
+# FINAL PROJECT: Find My Uber: A 3D Color & Sound-Based Ride Matching System (Echo & Glow: A Multisensory Uber Pickup Experience)
 ## Introduction
 It is not easy to find the Uber I called or find my own vehicle in very crowded places such as LAX or large shopping malls.
 Moreover, if I have low vision or am a traveler, it will be even more difficult to find my vehicle.